redromnon/HeroicBashLauncher/README.md

 Head over to the [Releases](https://github.com/redromnon/HeroicBashLauncher/releases) page.
 Then download and extract the **.zip** file of the latest release.

 ### Running the Program
 Execute the program by simply  double-clicking the HeroicBashLauncher executable.
 You should be greeted by the _Process Finished_ dialog at the end.
+Don't forget to enable executable permission - you can achieve that by doing a right-click and selecting Properties.

 ### Configuring Settings